 Artist

 As an artist, Kirli’s works span many mediums, including painting, printmaking, fibre, sculpture, installation and digital.
-Kirli has exhibited with Shoalhaven Regional, Wollongong Regional, Good Space, Red Earth Arts Precinct, Cement Fondue, First Draft and Ngununggula Galleries, as well as Open FIeld and Sculpture in the Gardens.
+Kirli has exhibited with Seven Marks, Shoalhaven Regional, Wollongong Regional, Good Space, Red Earth Arts Precinct, Cement Fondue, First Draft and Ngununggula Galleries, as well as Open FIeld and Sculpture in the Gardens.
 Her solo show, Returning, held at SHAC in 2021, was supported by Creative Australia.
+Kirli is currently working on her second solo exhibition.

-In 2024, Kirli was commissioned by Denver Zoo in the USA to decolonise their Down Under exhibit, designing a series of murals and visual elements for installation and branding.
+Over 2025 and 2024, Kirli was commissioned by Shoalhaven Hospital and Bowral Hospital working on large public art projects, designing Soffit, Stone, Vinyl and Glass works with the guidance of the local Aboriginal community.
+In 2024, she was commissioned by Denver Zoo in the USA to decolonise their Down Under exhibit, designing a series of murals and visual elements for installation and branding.
 Kirli was also commissioned by Transport NSW to design and create a mural for public art.
+She has also collaborated with a range of fashion brands, designing a series of collections, such as her W25 Collection with Yuki Threads.

-In 2022, Kirli co-led a week-long residency at Bundanon Trust with Aunty Loretta Parsley, assisted by Oranges and Sardines Foundation, leading a group of 10 women in creating a collaborative possum skin cloak for the Bundanon Trust Siteworks exhibition and collection 2022.
+In 2022, Kirli co-led a week-long residency at Bundanon Trust with Aunty Loretta Parsley, assisted by Oranges and Sardines Foundation, leading a group of 10 women in creating a collaborative possum skin cloak for the Bundanon Trust Siteworks exhibition and collection.

 Shop Now